-a Bachelor of Arts degree in Photography, Sociology and International Relations.
+Emine Gozde Sevim (b.
+1985) graduated from Bard College in 2008 with a Bachelor of Arts degree in Photography, Sociology and International Relations.

 As a result of her developing interest in the convergence between film/video and photography, she began experimenting with multimedia storytelling in 2007.
 Her first photo-roman piece was exhibited as part of a group exhibition “Stage Sight” in the Opera House of Hudson, in upstate New York the same year.
-For her thesis exhibition in 2008, she created a multimedia film entitled “In Search of Audra Prokofiev”, which screened along side of a photographic print exhibition with the same title at Bard College’s Woods Gallery.
+For her thesis exhibition in 2008, Sevim created a multimedia film entitled “In Search of Audra Prokofiev”, which screened along side of a photography exhibition with the same title at Bard College’s Woods Gallery.

-in the role of associate producer and cinematographer, Sevim joined Marco Bischof, Swiss filmmaker and director of the Werner Bischof Estate, for MagnumTime project of the Magnum Foundation, to develop a non-linear interactive oral history platform about photographic traditions.
+Following graduation, Sevim was invited to work with various photographers of the Magnum Photos Agency in New York.
+Between 2008 and 2012, she assisted Gilles Peress on numerous projects in field research, book productions, and exhibitions, and Susan Meiselas on multimedia storytelling assignments for international venues.
+In 2010, in the role of project manager/associate producer and cinematographer, Sevim joined Marco Bischof, Swiss filmmaker and director of the Werner Bischof Estate, for MAGNUMTIME project of the Magnum Foundation, to develop a non-linear interactive oral history platform about photographic traditions.

 For all inquiries: firstname.lastname@example.org